 Hi peeps! 😉

 One of the most popular towns in Copenhagen is Christianshavn.
 Named after the great Christian IV, the town has served more than a merchant’s village.
-It is where you’ll find fantastic structures such as the Church of Our Savior, Danish Architecture Center, The Opera House, Lille Mølle, and Holmen, with the strategic Christianshavn canals by the harbour.
-It is also where you’ll find the most famous food establishment in Denmark, Restaurant Noma.
+It is where you’ll find fantastic structures such as the Church of Our Savior, the Danish Architecture Center, the Opera House, Lille Mølle, and Holmen, with the strategic Christianshavn canals by the harbour.
+It is also where you’ll find one of the most famous food establishments in Denmark, Restaurant Noma.
 The restaurant offers Nordic cuisine, with its name a portmanteau of the Danish words “Nordisk” (Nordic) and “mad” (food).
 Well, it’s an expensive resto and I haven’t eaten there, so this post will not include Noma.
 But feel free to visit the resto as well. 😛

 At Hellerup station